Zhongrui-Cao/Atmospheric_Scattering/README.md

 I used physically based models and parameters for the earth, the sun, and the atmosphere.
 My implementation also accounts for multiple scattering and global illumination, which is important for physical rendering of sunset, sunrise, and the shadow of the Earth inside the atmosphere (the Belt of Venus effect).
+My method works for both inside the earth and outside in space, since I did not use an analytical model.

 ## Physical Model and Parameters